 Analyzing Johnson & Johnson's Unusual Options Activity

-On Friday, shares of Johnson & Johnson (NYSE:JNJ) saw unusual options activity.
-After the option alert, the stock price moved up to $171.59.
+Johnson & Johnson (NYSE:JNJ) shares experienced unusual options activity on Monday.
+The stock price moved up to $172.11 following the option alert.

 - Trade Type: CALL